Maximal Brain Damage Without Data or Optimization: Disrupting Neural Networks via Sign-Bit Flips: Locating Models' Most Critical Parameters

 \section{Locating Models' Most Critical Parameters}

-Considering the FP32 representation, while exponent flips can alter a weight’s magnitude, flipping the most significant \emph{sign} bit instantly switches a parameter from positive to negative (or vice versa).
-This produces a drastic effect on the learned features, as shown in Figure \ref{fig:dalmatian}, motivating us to focus on those bits.
-Moreover, localizing the sign bit in memory is straightforward (e.g., always the MSB), making it appealing as a simple target for adversaries.
+\textbf{Targeting sign bits:} Considering the FP32 representation, exponent flips can alter a weight’s magnitude, while flipping the most significant \emph{sign} bit instantly switches a parameter from positive to negative (or vice versa).
+In the vision models that motivate our main method section, sign-bit flips provide the cleanest and usually strongest failure mode (see \Cref{apdx:bit_selection}), producing drastic changes in learned features as shown in Figure \ref{fig:dalmatian}.
+For language models we additionally investigate exponent-bit attacks and find that they can be even more destructive, so the most harmful bit type is domain dependent rather than universal.
+Localizing the sign bit in memory is straightforward (e.g., always the MSB), making it a simple target for adversaries.
 Various hardware-based studies show that repeated access patterns more reliably flip the \emph{same} bit position across different addresses than arbitrarily chosen bits \cite{Rowhammer,Seaborn2015}.
 Hence, focusing on sign bits aligns with how hardware attacks often achieve consistent flips in a specific bit offset across multiple weights, increasing the chance of our targeted attack success rate.

 Flipping random sign bits in a network’s parameters typically has a negligible impact on performance.
-Indeed, our experiments (visualized in \cref{fig:rand_box}) show that for many architectures, flipping even up to $100,000$ bits (up to 8\% of the parameters of some models) does not reduce the accuracy consistently— indicating that most parameters are not ``critical.''
+Indeed, our experiments (visualized in \cref{fig:rand_box}) show that for many architectures, flipping even up to $100,000$ bits does not reduce the accuracy consistently— indicating that most parameters are not ``critical.''
 These findings motivate a more targeted strategy to identify and flip only the most sensitive parameters.